-&lt;sup>30 §4A1.3(a)(2)(A).
-See e.g. United States v.
-Simmons, 343 F.3d 72 (2d Cir.
+30 §4A1.3(a)(2)(A).
+See, e.g., United States v.
+Simmons, 343 F.3d 72, 78 (2d Cir.
 2003) (affirming the district court's decision to depart where defendant had numerous Canadian convictions); United States v.
-Chesborough, 333 F.3d 872 (8th Cir.
+Chesborough, 333 F.3d 872, 874 (8th Cir.
 2003) (affirming district court's decision to upwardly depart based in part on the large number of criminal convictions too old to be counted as part of the defendant's criminal history).

-$^{31}$ §4A1.3(a)(2)(B).
+^{§4}A1.3(a)(2)(B).
 See §4A1.3, comment. (n.2(A)(ii)) (listing as an example a case in which the defendant received "a prior consolidated sentence of ten years for a series of serious assaults.").

-&lt;sup>32 §4A1.3(a)(2)(C); §4A1.3, comment. (n.2(A)(iii)) (listing as an example a case in which the defendant committed a "similar instance of large scale fraudulent misconduct established by an adjudication in a Securities and Exchange Commission enforcement proceeding").
+^{§4}A1.3(a)(2)(C); §4A1.3, comment. (n.2(A)(iii)) (listing as an example a case in which the defendant committed a "similar instance of large scale fraudulent misconduct established by an adjudication in a Securities and Exchange Commission enforcement proceeding").
 See also United States v.
-Hernandez, 160 F.3d 661 (11th Cir.
+Hernandez, 160 F.3d 661, 670 (11th Cir.
 1998) (affirming the district court's decision to depart based in part on the defendant's failure to abide by an administrative settlement agreement arising out of claims that he failed to pay his employees minimum wage and overtime in violation of the Fair Labor Standards Act).

-$^{33}$ §4A1.3(a)(2)(D); §4A1.3, comment. (n.2(A)(iv)) (listing as an example a case in which the defendant committed the instant offense "while on bail or pretrial release for another serious offense").
+^{§4}A1.3(a)(2)(D); §4A1.3, comment. (n.2(A)(iv)) (listing as an example a case in which the defendant committed the instant offense "while on bail or pretrial release for another serious offense").

-&lt;sup>34 §4A1.3(a)(2)(E).
+^{§4}A1.3(a)(2)(E).
 See also United States v.
-Allen, 488 F.3d 1244 (10th Cir.
+Allen, 488 F.3d 1244, 1258 (10th Cir.
 2007) (sentencing court cannot depart upward based on uncharged, unrelated misconduct); United States v.
-Rice, 358 F.3d 1268 (10th Cir.
+Rice, 358 F.3d 1268, 1276-77 (10th Cir.
 2004) (district court cannot use similar uncharged conduct to increase both the defendant's offense level and as a basis for a departure under §4A1.3), cert. granted, judgment vacated on other grounds by Rice v.
 United States, 543 U.S. 1103 (2005); United States v.
-Hunerlach, 258 F.3d 1282 (11th Cir.
-2001) (same).
+Hunerlach, 258 F.3d 1282, 1286- considered for purposes of an upward departure under this policy statement."35

-whose criminal history or likelihood to recidivate most closely resembles that of the defendant's."
+Section 4A1.3 also provides guidance for the extent of an upward departure.
+In general, the court should use, as a reference, "the criminal history category applicable to defendants whose criminal history or likelihood to recidivate most closely resembles that of the defendant's."36

 When applying an upward departure from Category VI, "the court should structure the departure by moving incrementally down the sentencing table to the next higher offense level in Criminal History Category VI until it finds a guideline range appropriate to the case."
 When determining whether an upward departure from Criminal History Category VI is warranted, the court should "consider that the nature of the prior offenses rather than simply their number is often more indicative of the seriousness of the defendant's criminal record."
+37

-ii.
-Downward Departures:
+2. Downward Departures

-The policy statement provides that a downward departure may be warranted "[i]f reliable information indicates that the defendant's criminal history category substantially over-represents the seriousness of the defendant's criminal history or the likelihood that the defendant will commit other crimes."
-Such a departure may be warranted "if, for example, the defendant had two minor misdemeanor convictions close to ten years prior to the instant offense and no other evidence of prior criminal behavior in the intervening period."
+The policy statement provides that a downward departure may be warranted "[i]f reliable information indicates that the defendant's criminal history category substantially over-represents the seriousness of the defendant's criminal history or the likelihood that the defendant will commit other crimes."38 Such a departure may be warranted "if, for example, the defendant had two minor misdemeanor convictions close to ten years prior to the instant offense and no other evidence of prior criminal behavior in the intervening period."39